 If you feel like you’ve messed up your build or simply want to re-roll a build it is possible to re-spec your attribute points early on for free and then later down the road by paying coin to do so.

-End Game Progression Upon reaching level 60, your progression will shift from leveling up your character to leveling up your Expertise.
-Our Gear Score guide and Umbral Shard Guide will guide you through the process of how Expertise progression works post level 60.
+Upon reaching level 60, your progression will shift from leveling up your character to leveling up your Expertise.
+Our Gear Score guide and Umbral Shard Guide will guide you through the process of how End-Game New World Character progression works post-level 60.

-In New World you can equip any weapon at any time.
+Another form of New World character progression is the weapon system.
+In New World, you can equip any weapon at any time.
 Your character is not locked to a specific weapon based on a class you pick.
-New World does not have a class based system and you can master every single weapon in the game if you so choose.
+New World does not have a class-based system and you can master every single weapon in the game if you so choose.

 Once you have a weapon equipped you then just need to go use that weapon in combat and kill a creature in order to gain experience for that particular weapon’s mastery.
 Once you have gained enough weapon mastery experience you will then be rewarded with a skill point that can be spent on an ability within the skill trees of that weapon.